oycxyd/oycxms/README.md

   'MEX configured to use '**Microsoft Windows SDK 7.1(C)**' for C language compilation.'

-- If you did not see this, then you may have to copy some configuration files (xml files, **please email me**) to put in C: Users > your username > AppData (you may need to reveal this hidden folder) > Roaming > MathWorks > MATLAB > your MATLAB version >
+- If you did not see this, then you may have to copy some configuration files (xml files, **see dropbox link above**) to put in C: Users > your username > AppData (you may need to reveal this hidden folder) > Roaming > MathWorks > MATLAB > your MATLAB version >

 3. You will also need the following toolboxes:
 'Signal Processing Toolbox'	'8.4'